100 Notable alumni of

 Biography

 George Bibb Crittenden was a soldier in both the United States Army and the Confederate States Army during the mid-19th century.
 The son of influential Kentucky politician John J. Crittenden, George Crittenden enrolled in the United States Military Academy in 1828, graduating four years later.
 He served in the Black Hawk War in 1832 before resigning from the military in 1833.
 Crittenden spent the rest of the decade practicing law and became an alcoholic.
-In 1842, he traveled to the Republic of Texas and joined the Army of the Republic of Texas.
-He took part in the Mier expedition, an unathorized Texian military incursion into Mexico that was forced to surrender.
-His father used his influence to push for his release, and upon returning to Kentucky George resumed the practice of law.
-In 1846, Crittenden rejoined the military for service in the Mexican–American War, and received a brevet promotion for his actions at the Battle of Contreras and the Battle of Churubusco.
-He had been arrested for drunkenness before his regiment saw service in the war, and had two more arrests for drunkenness in 1848, but his father's influence allowed him to continue his military career.
+Leaving Kentucky, he traveled to the then-independent Republic of Texas and joined the Army of the Republic of Texas.
+He took part in the Mier expedition, an unauthorized Texian military incursion into Mexico that was forced to surrender.
+John Crittenden used his influence to push for his son's release, and George returned to Kentucky.
+In 1846, he rejoined the military for service in the Mexican–American War, but was arrested for drunkenness before he could see combat.
+Having been restored to the service, he received a brevet promotion for his actions at the Battle of Contreras and the Battle of Churubusco in 1847.
+Crittenden was arrested twice for drunkenness in 1848, but his father's influence allowed him to continue his military career.

 28. Lewis Sayre